 This alpine lake with a shimmering golden granite floor has its own little beach, a jetty, and three swimming areas suitable for a dip in summer.
 I was surprised

 at both how warm the water was and how easy it was to access deeper water for a proper swim, despite reeds surrounding most of the lake.
 At the height of summer,

-the water was much warmer than some other swims at nearby waterfalls that I have recommended in my guide.
+the water was much warmer than some other swims at nearby waterfalls.
 The lake also boasts an adjacent campground if you are

 looking for a regular swim as part of your camping holiday.